FAQs - We Work Hard to Provide You With the Information You Need

 What can I expect from detox?

-Detoxification is a very important part of the recovery process because it removes toxins from the body caused by chemical dependency in a safe, medically supervised setting.
-The detox process typically lasts between 5-7 days and can be unpleasant at times.
+Detoxification or “detox” is an important part of the recovery process because it removes toxins from the body caused by chemical dependency.
+Our safe, medically-supervised detox allows you or your loved one to go through the detox process in a safe, medically-monitored setting.
+This process typically lasts between 5-7 days and may be unpleasant at times.
 However, clients can expect our staff will make detox as manageable as possible, with features including:

 - 24/7 medical care and supervision